adamtilson/wie-2021w/wie-2021-sse.md

 ![Fuel 5](res/fuel-5.png)

 And that's it!
-You now have a more challenging game, in which you can improve with each play.
+You now have a more challenging game, in which the player can improve with each play.

 ## Where to go from here...